astronomer/astronomer-cosmos/docs/dbt/configuration.rst

 Tags
 ----------------------

-Cosmos allows you to filter by tags using the ``dbt_tags`` parameter.
+Cosmos allows you to filter by tags using the ``select`` parameter.
 If a model contains any of the tags, it gets included as part of the DAG/Task Group.
 Otherwise, it doesn't get included (even if rendered models depend on a non-tagged model).

 .. note::
     Cosmos currently reads from (1) config calls in the model code and (2) .yml files in the models directory for tags.
 It does not read from the dbt_project.yml file.